 Source: adapted from World Bank, Logistics Performance Index.
 Memedovic, O., L. Ojala, J-P Rodrigue and T. Naula (2008) “Fuelling the Global Value Chains: What Role for Logistics Capabilities?”, International Journal of Technological Learning, Innovation and Development, Vol. 1, No. 3, pp. 353-374.

-The LPI is a composite index based on proxy measures for transport and information infrastructure, supply chain management (SCM) and trade facilitation capabilities, which are calculated based on a world survey of international freight forwarders and express carriers.
-The LPI is based on six underlying factors of logistics performance: (1) efficiency of the clearance process by customs and other border agencies; (2) quality of transport and information technology infrastructure for logistics; (3) ease and affordability of arranging international shipments; (4) competence and quality of logistics services; (5) ability to track and trace international shipments; and (6) timeliness of shipments in reaching destination.
-LPI values range from 1 (worst) to 5 (best) and show that building the capacity to connect firms, suppliers and consumers, is a key in a context where predictability and reliability are becoming as important than costs in sourcing decisions.
-A value of less than 3.0 usually reflects an array of problems within a nation’s freight distribution system causing undue delays and additional costs.
+The LPI is a composite index based on proxy measures for transport and information infrastructure, supply chain management (SCM), and trade facilitation capabilities, which are calculated based on a world survey of international freight forwarders and express carriers.
+The LPI is based on six underlying factors of logistics performance: (1) efficiency of the clearance process by customs and other border agencies; (2) quality of transport and information technology infrastructure for logistics; (3) ease and affordability of arranging international shipments; (4) competence and quality of logistics services; (5) ability to track and trace international shipments; and (6) timeliness of shipments in reaching a destination.
+LPI values range from 1 (worst) to 5 (best) and show that building the capacity to connect firms, suppliers, and consumers, is a key in a context where predictability and reliability are becoming as important as costs in sourcing decisions.
+A value of less than 3.0 usually reflects an array of problems within a nation’s freight distribution system, causing undue delays and additional costs.
 For instance, a difference of one point lower in the LPI is related to two to four additional days of port hinterland access and a 25% higher physical inspection rate at customs.